-Patients have the right to discontinue study drug or withdraw from the study at any time for any reason, without prejudice to their medical care.
+Patients have the right to discontinue study drug or withdraw from study follow-up at any time for any reason, without prejudice to their medical care.
 Furthermore, the investigator may discontinue a patient from study drug.
-Consultation with the medical monitor should occur prior to study drug discontinuation or withdrawing a patient from the study.
+Consultation with the medical monitor should occur prior to study drug discontinuation.
 The reason for a patient's discontinuation from study drug or study termination will be recorded in the electronic case report form (eCRF).
+Any patient that discontinues study drug for 14 consecutive days or more must have approval from the medical monitor prior to resuming treatment with study drug.

 8.5.1.
-Patient Discontinuation Criteria
+Patient Study Drug Discontinuation Criteria

-Discontinuation refers to a patient's stopping administration of study drug.
+Study drug discontinuation refers to a patient's stopping administration of study drug.
 Reasons for study drug discontinuation may include the following: